 30th Sunday in Ordinary Time

 Michelangelo, one of the greatest artists of all time, loved sculpting most of all.
 He could look at a block of marble, see the potential, a vision for what that block of marble was hiding, and then carve away everything that was not that potential.
-When we stand in front of the mirror, each one of us is standing in front of a block of marble called, "The rest of your life."
-Do you have a vision for what you want that block of marble to look like at the end of our life?
+When we stand in front of the mirror, each one of us is looking at a block of marble called, "The rest of your life."
+Do we have a vision for what we want that block of marble to look like at the end of our life?
 Can we see and appreciate its full potential?
 Because God has a vision for each one of us, He sees so much potential, He tells us in the Gospel today that within each of us is a heart that can love God with everything we've got and love our neighbor as ourself.
 What do you want to look like at the end of your life: a roughly carved block of untapped potential tromping around heaven, or a true masterpiece of God's creation?
 It's already inside of you!
 How will you let God keep carving you this week?